 "Young people are leaders.
 We have the imagination, potential and power to change the world for the better and being part of the Youth Advisory Panel means having the chance to do that with other amazing individuals.
 I’m excited that I represent young people just like me and can't wait to continue challenging expectations."

-Eloise Stingemore is the Spirit of 2012 Youth Advisory Panel representative for Wales.
-"I am a marketer with a strong love of all things digital and who aspires to work as a marketing manager in sport.
-My involvement in the YAP provides me with chance to put my digital media skills to good use, ensure the voices of my community are heard and ultimately make the world a better place (as cheesy as that sounds, it’s true)."
+Youth Advisory Panel representative for Wales.
+"I am a marketer with a strong love of all things digital and who aspires to work as a marketing manager in sports.
+My involvement in the YAP provides me with the chance to put my digital media skills to good use, ensure the voices of my community are heard and ultimately make the world a better place (as cheesy as that sounds, it’s true)."

 The YAP Challenge Fund was launched in 2015, when the panel decided to award funding to Reading Rooms, a literacy group for young offenders in Northern Ireland, and Rhythm and Respect, a community music project based in Plymouth.